 The terminal is designed as to automatically stop all operations, with several emergency shut-down valves positioned to block in the leaking system and thereby minimising the potential leak.
 The design of the terminal also has an in-built system that will direct any leaked LNG to a location where it can safely evaporate.

-We are planning to have a range of measures in place to minimise waste disposal, re-use materials/resources, and save energy, where possible.
+Firmly planned are a range of measures to minimise waste disposal, re-use materials/resources, and save energy, where possible.
 Gas molecules entering the terminal are all in a closed system, i.e. all incoming gas is temporarily stored before it goes out into product delivery systems, such as pipeline, trucks, or ships.
-We will use state-of-the-art technology and will follow best practices at the terminal.
+State-of-the-art technologies are used and the terminal is aligned with best practices.

-As part of the permit approval process we will develop detailed and site-specific plans to minimise any possible environmental impact of the terminal on local wildlife as well as the local land, plant and water environment.
+As part of the permit approval process detailed and site-specific plans to minimise any possible environmental impact of the terminal on local wildlife will be developed as well as the local land, plant and water environment.

 And of course, LNG as fuel for the shipping and heavy goods road transport is a low-emission fuel that substantially reduces the emission of air pollutants and contribute to the reduction of greenhouse gas emissions.